There are conventions for writing minor modes just as there are for

 :set method which enables the mode by

-Also mark the definition with an autoload cookie (see autoload cookie), and specify a
+Also, mark the definition with an autoload cookie (see autoload cookie), and specify a

 will load the library that defines the mode.
-This will copy suitable definitions
+For example: